 Obviously, the 423g of bread flour + 106g of whole-grain wheat flour is 100%.
 So we’ll need the total for the rest of the calculations:

-\begin{aligned} w_{flour} &= 423g + 106g\\ &= 529g \end{aligned}
+w_{flour} &= 423g + 106g\\

-So to calculate the percentage of an ingredient, we’ll use this formula:
+So, to calculate the percentage of an ingredient, we’ll use this formula:

 So for water, it’d be:

-\begin{aligned} p_{water}&=100 \times \frac{354g}{529g}\\ &= 67\% \end{aligned}
+p_{water}&=100 \times \frac{354g}{529g}\\

-So after we’ve converted all the ingredients we end up with this recipe:
+So, after we’ve converted all the ingredients, we end up with this recipe:

 Pretty Simple Sourdough Bread